a 501c3 Non-Profit Organization affiliated with St. Miriam Parish & Friary and the Ecumenical Order of Charity

 Our Ministries are rooted in the Corporal and Spiritual Works of Mercy (see Matthew 25:35-36)

-As part of the Ministry Outreach with
+As part of the Ministry Outreach

 The word "Bethlehem" in Hebrew means 'House of Bread.'